samagra-comms/community/use/developer/contribution-guide/create-an-adapter.md

 1. Fork the below repository & clone it.

     `https://github.com/samagra-comms/adapter/`
-2. Checkout to the recent branch.
-Eg. release-4.9.0
+2. Checkout to the latest stable master branch.
 3. Open the project in any IDE spring/intellij.
 4. Follow [point 3](create-an-adapter.md#3-creating-your-own-adapters) to create a new adapter.
 5. Write test cases for inbound method `convertMessageToXMsg` & outbound method `processOutBoundMessageF`.
-6. A simple example to test the send text message is given in the [file](https://github.com/samagra-comms/adapter/blob/release-4.8.0/src/test/java/com/uci/adapter/netcore/whatsapp/NetcoreServiceTest.java).
+6. A simple example to test the send text message is given in the [file](https://github.com/samagra-comms/adapter/blob/master/src/test/java/com/uci/adapter/netcore/whatsapp/NetcoreWhatsappAdapterTest.java).

 ## 3. Creating your own Adapters